Chinese authorities are considering a weaker yuan as Trump trade risks loom, sources say

 The tightly managed yuan is allowed to move 2% on either side of a daily mid-point fixed by the central bank.
 Policy comments from top officials typically include commitments to keeping the yuan stable.

-While the central bank is unlikely to say it will no longer uphold the currency, it will emphasize allowing the markets more power in deciding the yuan's value, a second source with knowledge of the matter said.
+While the central bank is unlikely to say it will no longer uphold the currency, it will emphasize allowing the markets more power in deciding the yuan's value, one source with knowledge of the matter said.

-At a meeting of the Politburo, a decision-making body of the Communist Party officials, this week, China pledged to adopt an "appropriately loose" monetary policy next year, marking the first such easing of its policy stance in some 14 years.
+At a meeting this week of the Politburo, a decision-making body of Communist Party officials, China pledged to adopt an "appropriately loose" monetary policy next year, marking the first such easing of its policy stance in some 14 years.

 The comments did not include a reference to the need for a "basically stable yuan", which was last mentioned in July but missing in the September readout, too.